nateemma/strategies/TSPredict/README.md

 ## Files

-The majority of functional code is in the class *TSPredict.py* - this implements the basic dataframe handling, model loading/saving/training, custom stoploss/exit and populate_entry/exit functions.
+The majority of functional code is in the class *TSPredict.py* - this implements the basic dataframe handling, model loading/saving/training, custom stoploss/exit and populate_entry/exit functions.<br>
+Similarly *TS_Wavelet.py* contains the base code for the Wavelet family of strategies (see below)

 Other classes add on different approaches to modelling the future values, for example:

+- TS_Gain_*.py<br>
+These classes predict on _only_ the historical gain values.
+These are not particularly good strategies, they are mostly here to serve as a baseline (any viable strategy should do better than these), and a way to find lookahead bias.

 - TS_Simple_*.py<br>
-These add some additional indicators and estimate future gain using a variety of different algorithms (e.g. TS_Simple_SGD.py uses a Stochastic Gradient Descent algorithm)
+These add some additional indicators and estimate future gain using a variety of different algorithms (e.g. TS_Simple_SGD.py uses a Stochastic Gradient Descent algorithm)<br>
+Note: if you want to try different regression/prediction algorithms, be aware that they really need to support incremental traing, i.e. the model is updated with new data rather than completely retrained.

 - TS_Coeff_*.py<br>
 These add coefficients to the indicators that are based on various signal estimation algorithms, such as FFT, DWT etc. The estimation coefficients are added to the indicators and the prediction/regression algorithm is trained using those coefficients

+- TS_Wavelet_*.py<br>
+Instead of predicting gain using various signal estimation techniques or regression/prediction algorithms, these decompose the gain data into subcomponents using various transforms (DWT, SWt etc.), predict the futrure values of each subcomponent and then rebuilds the signal to create a a prediction of future gain.
+These are _very_ compute intensive, so I had to use a fast regression algorithm (PassiveAggressiveRegressor from sklearn).
+XGBoost is better, but does not run in real time when performing a dry run.<br>
+Note: these strategies do not save/reload models, so you do not need to train them before use

 Note: yes, I know there many other algorithms that could be used.
-If you don't see them here, it gnerally means they didn't perform well, so I didn't include them.
+If you don't see them here, it generally means they didn't perform well, so I didn't include them.

 ## Downloading Test Data